TechneWare/SmarterMail.Cli/README.md

 		- Set the SMTP harvesting rule to block after 1 bad session, but with a shorter block time, which is not shorter than the automation waits between executions.

 ### Is this for me?
-Even if you don't configure stringent rules because many users will forget their passwords, eventually, you will find you have an extensive list of IPs either showing up and falling off the IDS list after some time or that you have manually moved to the permanent blocklist.
+Even if you don't configure stringent rules because many users will forget their passwords, eventually, you will find you have an extensive list of IPs either showing up and falling off the IDS list after some time or that you have manually moved to the permanent block-list.

-- If you find that you don't want/have time to constantly monitor the IDS blocks and move them to the permanent blocklist.
+- If you find that you don't want/have time to constantly monitor the IDS blocks and move them to the permanent block-list.
 - Or you would just like to optimize your block list.
 - Or you are interested in a foundational starting point to access other parts of the Smarter Mail API using your own code.
 	- See API documentation from the server at:
 		- `Settings > API Documentation`
-		- Or `https://[your servers web address]/Documentation/api#/topics/overview`
+		- Or `https://[your servers web address]/Documentation/API#/topics/overview`
 - Then this utility/project may be for you.

-### Blocklist optimization
+### Block-list optimization
-Optimizing the blocklist is done by examining all the known bad actor IPs to see if any of them can be grouped into a subnet or CIDR group.
-Identifying these CIDR groups allows for replacing many IP address entries with a single entry covering an entire subnet.
-Consider the number of bad actor IPs found for a given subnet.
-We can make a judgment call as to the reputation of the subnet and thus choose when to implement a CIDR block that will encompass additional IP addresses.
+Optimizing the block-list is done by examining all the known bad actor IPs to see if any of them can be grouped into a sub-net or CIDR group.
+Identifying these CIDR groups allows for replacing many IP address entries with a single entry covering an entire sub-net.
+Consider the number of bad actor IPs found for a given sub-net.
+We can make a judgment call as to the reputation of the sub-net and thus choose when to implement a CIDR block that will encompass additional IP addresses.

 CIDR blocking has two main benefits:
-1. Since the subnet being blocked has a bad reputation:
+1. Since the sub-net being blocked has a bad reputation:
-	- Any further abuse from other IPs on that subnet will not generate new IDS or temporary blocks.
+	- Any further abuse from other IPs on that sub-net will not generate new IDS or temporary blocks.
 	- Or incur any extra processing time by any protocol listener (EG: SMTP, POP, IMAP).
-2. Since the blocklist is now shorter, it takes the server less time to search it when vetting future requests against the list.
+2. Since the block-list is now shorter, it takes the server less time to search it when vetting future requests against the list.
 	- Reducing resource usage is especially important if you're hosting a minimal-footprint server.
 	- Even if you have a higher-end server, as the list grows over time, it can eventually cause some noticeable delay.

 _See:_ [What is a CIDR](https://www.techtarget.com/searchnetworking/definition/CIDR)?

-### Identifying a CIDR group/subnet
+### Identifying a CIDR group/sub-net
-Suppose you have ever looked through the blocklist of an email server of any significant age.
-In that case, you will notice patterns in the IP addresses that start to appear that indicate that the subnet's owner is likely not trustworthy on any IP address.
-Therefore, the entire subnet can be blocked.
+Suppose you have ever looked through the block-list of an email server of any significant age.
+In that case, you will notice patterns in the IP addresses that start to appear that indicate that the sub-net's owner is likely not trustworthy on any IP address.
+Therefore, the entire sub-net can be blocked.

 For Example, consider the following addresses:
 ```logos